nufke/loxberrypwa/docs/JSON-data-model.md

 "webpage"                   // button to external link (e.g. webpage, app)
 ```

-The nested JSON structure for the control `details` and `states` depend on the type of control:
+The nested JSON structure for the control `details` and `states` depend on the type of control.

 ## Data model for categories